Vertispan/j2clmavenplugin/Readme.md

 For "dev mode", we want to keep these processes running, keep as much cached and jit'd as possible, to prevent spending startup time over and over on each project.
-If we execute a single maven goal to do this, we will want it to be run on a "parent" in the reactor, so that any changed modules are detected and recompiled correctly, rather than depending on stale sources
+If we execute a single maven goal to do this, we will want it to be run on a "parent" in the reactor, so that any changed modules are detected and recompiled correctly, rather than depending on stale sources.

 ----